0LNetworkCommunity/documentation/docs/community-programs/rxc-research-and-experimentation-0l-fund.md

+# RxC Social Research and Experimentation
-RadicalxChange Foundation, a 501©3 nonprofit, seeks to build a coherent and sustainable new political economy.
+RadicalxChange Foundation, a 501c3 nonprofit, seeks to build a coherent and sustainable new political economy.